BestTimesToVisit.com Logo

 Taxis

-Taxis are readily available throughout Bridgetown and at the airport, offering a convenient door-to-door service.
-They are a good option for direct travel, especially if you have luggage or are traveling in a small group.
+Taxis are readily available throughout Bridgetown and at the airport.
+They are a convenient option for direct travel, especially if you have luggage or are going to a less accessible area.
+Look for the red license plates.

 Rental Cars